Arrowhead Trails Portfolio - Pump Tracks

 Numerous Colorado communities have already built pump tracks and/or bike parks including: Gunnison, Crested Butte, Del Norte, Lyons, Ft.
 Collins, Eagle, Leadville, Snowmass, Keystone, Colorado Springs, Telluride, Winter Park, and right here in the Upper Arkansas River Valley.
 Salida, Poncha Springs and Buena Vista have public pump track projects in progress, and are actively seeking volunteers and funding for summer plans.

 "Pump track mania is sweeping the globe.
 Mountain bikers everywhere are building endless loops of rollers and berms, and the riders are getting smoother, fitter and faster” states Lee McCormick, author of “Welcome to Pump Track Nation” published on-line in 2006.
-1st track.

 The popularity of “pumping” highlights its inherent ability to offer an incredible cardiovascular and core body workout in an extremely short time.
 It rapidly develops and hones biking skills for all fitness and skill levels; whether you’re a five-year old kid pedaling thru the rollers or you just won the 2009 Pump Track World Championship in Australia, and a top-ranked downhill racer.